JasonYao3/120-years-of-Olympic-history/README.md

 # 120-years-of-Olympic-history

-This project is for anyone who is curious about how an amateurial event that used to host art competitions evovled into a modern major global sporting event and how historic events affected the Olympics games participantions.
+This project is for anyone who is curious about how an amateurial event that used to host art competitions evolved to a modern major global sporting event and how historic events affected the Olympics games participantions.

 ## Project Overview
 - This project is about analyzing dataset of the 120 years of Olympic history (from 1896 - 2016) by using MySQL and Tableau.